dbalata/test/README.md

 ## Contributing

-This is a demonstration project showcasing LangChain capabilities.
-Feel free to:
+Contributions are welcome!
+Here are some ways you can contribute:

-1. Add new document processors
+1. Add support for new document formats
-2. Implement additional agents
+2. Enhance the web interface with new features
-3. Enhance the UI/UX
+3. Improve the document processing pipeline
-4. Add new analysis tools
+4. Add new analysis and visualization tools
-5. Improve performance optimizations
+5. Optimize performance and scalability

 ## Dependencies